Please ensure Javascript is enabled for purposes of website accessibility

 Guide to the ban on plastic confetti, plastic balloon sticks and plastic balloon ties

-The following guide provides information about the proposed ban on plastic confetti, plastic balloon sticks and plastic balloon ties, as drafted in the draft Single-Use and Other Plastic Products (Waste Avoidance) (Prohibited Plastic Products) Amendment Regulations 2024.
+The following guide provides information about the ban on plastic confetti, plastic balloon sticks and plastic balloon ties.

 At a glance